velmurugan-balasubramanian/framework-doc/src/vue/README.md

-# Introduction
+## Introduction

-Freshworks developer platform now supports Vue local development natively in the FDK through webpack.
-This documentation is intended to walk you through the implemenation in FDK, and the process to be followed to start with the development using Vue.
+Freshworks developer platform now supports Vue local development natively in the FDK through Webpack.
+This documentation is intended to walk you through the implementation in FDK, and the process to be followed to start with the development using Vue.

 ::: tip
+FDK supports both Vue version 2 and version 3, make sure you choose the right template while creating a new app.
 :::

-## Implementation
+### Implementation

-The FDK comes built in with Webpack 5 and a webpack configuration file to mount during the compilation, whenever fdk detects the project is developed with react, the project is compiled using webpack with the default webpack configuration.
-Though the FDK has built-in webpack configuration, It is possible to provide your own configuration, the guidelines for that is addressed in the later part of this documentation.
+The FDK comes built-in with Webpack 5 and a Webpack configuration file to mount during the compilation, whenever FDK detects the project is developed with Vue, the project is compiled using Webpack with the default Webpack configuration.
+Though the FDK has a default Webpack configuration for Vue, It is possible to provide your own configuration, the guidelines for that are addressed in the latter part of this documentation.

-## Create your first React app
+### Create your first Vue app

-To create a new react project,
+To create a new Vue project,

 1. Update the FDK to the latest version.

-2. Create a new folder named my_app and open terminal/command propmt inside the newly created folder
+2. Create a new folder named my_app and open the terminal/command prompt inside the newly created folder

 ```shell
 vel@freshworks:~$ mkdir my_app && cd my_app
 ```

-3. Run _fdk create_ and choose the product of your choice.
+3. Run _fdk create_ and select the product of your choice.

 ![Choose Product](../assets/choose_prod.png)

-4. Once you have choosen the desired product and select your_first_vue_app or your_first_vue3_app template.
+4. Once you have chosen the desired product, select either your_first_vue_app or your_first_vue3_app template,

 ![Choose Product](../assets/choose_vue.png)